Here it is, the Mediterranean diet food pyramid, your low glycemic guide to

-lifetime fat loss!
+Here it is, the Mediterranean diet food pyramid, your low glycemic guide to Lifetime Fat Loss!
 To understand how much of each food group you need for your low glycemic eating plan, keep reading.

 The Mediterranean diet plan plays a critical role in preventing these diseases:

-coronary heart disease,many types of cancer, cardiovascular disease, hypertension, obesity, dental caries, gingivitis, periodontal diseases and noninsulin-dependent diabetes mellitus
+coronary heart disease, many types of cancer, cardiovascular disease, hypertension, obesity, dental caries, gingivitis, periodontal diseases and noninsulin-dependent diabetes mellitus

 Look at the bottom of the Mediterranean diet food pyramid and make these foods part of every meal and every snack.
 If you have type 2 diabetes, insulin resistance, metabolic syndrome or obesity avoid all sweets.
-Most of your day's food is fruits and vegetables with one quarter being raw seeds, raw nuts, whole grains and olive oil.
-Base every meal and snacks too on these foods.
-You can eat them raw or lightly cooked.
-You do NOT need animal protein at every meal.

 Americans tend to consume more meat than is healthy and more than is necessary at one meal.
-Instead of eating slabs of meat, slice a steak thin and serve two people when you stir fry it with vegetables.
+Instead of eating slabs of meat, slice a 4 oz. steak into small pieces and serve two people when you stir fry it with vegetables.
 You could serve it with barley, quinoa or even brown rice which has a moderate glycemic index.
 Eat a hearty meal like this for lunch and then just have a salad or yogurt for dinner with a green smoothie.
 This is a heart healthy, diabetic diet, the low glycemic way of eating.
-You can call it a pre-diabetic diet, you can call it food for life.
-It's the way to health and permanent weight loss.

 Don't eat whole grains with protein in the evenings.
 Either have protein OR grains, not both.
 It's better food combining and easier on your digestion and your waistline.
 The best whole grains for losing weight are the low glycemic ones.

 Our ancestors were hunter gatherers and consumed far greater amounts of food that they had to work hard to get.
 We need less food but one could argue that we need more nutrients not less.
 We live in a toxic environment and our food is grown in soils less rich in minerals.
 But our human genetic constitutions have not changed much in the past 40,000 years.
-We still need the nutrient dense foods, just less of them.
-However, what we eat and how we eat has changed dramatically.
-Before agriculture our hunter gatherer ancestors were as tall and stronger than people in the affluent societies of post agricultural times.
-They ate low glycemic, high quality, nutrient dense foods.
-They ate like the bottom rung without the wheat of the Mediterranean diet food pyramid!
-They ate many species of fruits and vegetables maybe hundreds, roots, beans, nuts, tubers, nuts and seeds.
-This diet gave them vitamins, minerals and a huge variety of phytochemicals.
-They ate an abundance of wild animal protein and got vast amounts of the omega three fatty acids in nuts and seeds. |
+We still need the nutrient dense foods, just far less of them.

 Once we settled into agricultural based societies we became dependent on a few food staples like potatoes, rice, wheat and corn.
 Our lifestyles gradually have become more sedentary.